The BMW Airhead motorcycle /2, /3, /5, /6, and /7 models, what do they mean?

 R100RT, with a larger fairing and upright seating position

 In 1979 BMW came out with a newly designed 450cc/650 cc called the R45/R65 and a whole lot of designations that never again included a /.
 The R45 was not available in the USA.
-We often called them the “little twins”.
-Even though none used the /7 designation, the big twins were really a /7.
-Is that confusing enough?
+We often called them the “little twins.”
+Even though none used the /7 designation, the big twins were a /7.
+Is that confusing?

-To learn about the newer models after 1981, you will have to go elsewhere.
+You will have to go elsewhere to learn about the newer models after 1981.
 I have no idea what they are.
 I have never even ridden any of them.

-Another aspect of the BMW motorcycle model designations
+Another aspect of the BMW motorcycle model designation

 On the slash 2 Yahoo list, the question was asked, “Was there ever a /4 made?”

-Since BMW made a very confusing mess of their own system, I think that the “unofficial” system has usefulness.
+Since BMW made a very confusing mess of their system, I think that the “unofficial” system is more useful.